Skip to main content

 Water Heater

-Water heating can amount to 12% of your monthly energy use.
+Water heating can amount up to 12% of your monthly energy use.

 • Set both the upper and lower water heater thermostats no higher than 120oF.
 For households with 1 or 2 members, a 115oF setting is best.